 19. Walk, get the bus, cycle or car share to work if possible.

 You can get the whole family involved.
-Teaching them about managing money and sustainable living too!
+Teach them about managing money and sustainable living too!

 I know teenagers are less likely to be interested.
-Give them the responsibility of being in charge of energy in the house and giving them some of the money saved as pocket money.
+Please give them the responsibility of being in charge of energy in the house and giving them some of the money saved as pocket money.
 This is a great way to build their life skills.